-How to Treat PCOS Without Birth Control
+How To Treat PCOS Without Birth Control

 It is very possible to treat PCOS without birth control if you go beyond the limitations of western medicine.
 That is not to say that Western Medicine is bad.
 In fact, it saves many lives.
 However, Western Medicine and Traditional Chinese Medicine are based on entirely different medical systems and principles.
-Each modality is different and embracing the knowledge of both would be a benefit to women seeking to treat PCOS naturally.
+Each modality is different and embracing the knowledge of both would be a benefit to those seeking to treat PCOS naturally.

 Western Medicine doesn’t always aim to fix the underlying problem as seen in TCM and often forces the body to behave in the desired way with pharmaceuticals.
 For instance, a common symptom of PCOS is irregular menstrual cycles and the common solution is birth control.
 Western Medicine stops at knowing the hormones are out of balance and looks to directly and artificially alter them with additional hormones.
 This medication looks to force a normal period by introducing hormones instead of addressing the root cause of why an irregular menses is occurring in the first place which may have other unintended effects and stresses on the body.